xut806/AC215_ByteBites/README.md

   - docker-entrypoint.sh: Entry point script for the container.

 - **Instructions**:
-  - In the RAG directory, run `sh docker-shell.sh` to start the container.
+  - In the `/rag` directory, run `sh docker-shell.sh` to start the container.
   - Once the container is running, run `python rag.py` to start the RAG server and see the results.